Minor league football (gridiron): System and structure

 There have been professional football leagues of varying levels since the invention of the sport, with the NFL dominant through most of the 20th century and into the 21st.
 There have been many attempts to start rival major leagues, most recently the original United States Football League (USFL), but most leagues that followed have been high-level minor leagues such as the XFL, the UFL and the AAF.
 Whether major or minor, most football leagues have tried to establish teams in large, untapped U.S. markets.

 Most of the minor leagues have been separated through the years into three de facto categories: high-level, including the Pacific Coast Professional Football League (PCPFL), the original XFL, and the Alliance of American Football (AAF); low-level, such as the American Football Association (AFA) and Seaboard Football League (SFL); and semi-professional leagues.
 Today, there are also mid-level leagues, including the Regional Football League (RFL) and Fall Experimental Football League (FXFL) and developmental leagues, such as The Spring League (TSL) and Your Call Football.

 The categories are usually determined by the following rules: the high-level leagues salaries are above the median personal income in the United States, mid-level leagues pay at approximately median level, and the low-level leagues pay around or below the minimum wage in the United States.
 The developmental leagues do not pay salaries or contract with non-NFL eligible players, and are designed to showcase the players' skills for future opportunities.

-Since 1998, there have been more than twenty traditional or indoorfootball leagues that played an average of 3½ years before folding or merging with others; some never reached the stage of playing games.
-There are five active minor leagues in North America: two high-level, the second USFL and second XFL; and three low-level leagues, the Gridiron Developmental Football League, the Rivals Professional Football League, and the Mexican Liga de Fútbol Americano Profesional.
+Since 1998, there have been more than twenty traditional or indoor football leagues that played an average of 3½ years before folding or merging with others; some never reached the stage of playing games.
+There are four active minor leagues in North America: the high-level United Football League (UFL); and three low-level leagues, the Gridiron Developmental Football League, the Rivals Professional Football League, and the Mexican Liga de Fútbol Americano Profesional.